Frequently Asked Questions about light tackle and fly fishing charters with fishing guide Capt.

 get after them yourself.
 I always make time if I have to.
 I try to,

-at the very least, catch a dozen or more myself.
+at the very least, catch a dozen or more every year myself.
 I think it is imperative

 to remember what the client is going through on the other end of the boat